5 Apps to Give Your Phone Extra Superpowers

 If you're wanting to go beyond the basic stuff everyone does with their phone-either by extending its capabilities or by taking more control over what it already does-we've got just the collection of tools for you.
-These automators, taskers, and shortcut makers can quickly hack Android or iOS to do your mobile bidding.
+These automators, taskers, and shortcut makers can quickly hack

 At its heart, Tasker lets you link inputs (events, times, sensors) with outputs (alerts, app actions, settings changes).
 It gives you precise and automatic control over almost every part of your Android phone.
 Further adding to its appeal is the strong user community behind the app and the multitude of plugins and add-ons available for it that you can also use.